kyma-incubator/compass/docs/architecture/provisioning-custom-configuration.md

 The resource can be either a ConfigMap or a Secret.

 Overrides configured as the `configOverrides` in `InstallationOverridesInput` are created as a ConfigMap on a created Cluster and stored in the database.
-Overrides configured as the `secretOverrides` are mapped to the Secret and either encrypted before storing in database or not stored at all.
+Overrides configured as the `secretOverrides` are mapped to the Secret and encrypted before storing in database.
+The examples of such sensitive data could be: certificate's private keys, Minio Gateway credentials or Dex configuration containing some secrets.

 ### Possible extension